shysaur/fsmmin/README.md

 machines.
 The machines it generates tend to be completely useless, but they can be used to test `fsmmin`.

+## Compiling

+`fsmmin` and `fsmgen` can be compiled with [gcc](https://gcc.gnu.org/) or [clang](http://clang.llvm.org/) on Linux and OS X, or with [mingw-w64](http://mingw-w64.org/doku.php) on Windows.
+Just open a shell and run `make`.

+If you want to compile with Visual Studio on Windows, you'll have to make the Visual Studio project yourself.
+It should work, but you'll need some kind of implementation for `getopt_long`.

 ## Q & A

 ### How did the "prime" heuristic get to this result?